jerickson7/erickson_talib/README.md

 Use build.sh to build the extension for use with Python.

 Contains
-John Ehlers indicators such as the decycler, super smoother, bandpass filter, and autocorrelation periodogram.
+John Ehlers filters such as the decycler, super smoother, and bandpass filter

-Maximum entropy method.
-AKA MESA or Burg's method.
+Cycle measurement using an autocorrelation periodogram and the maximum entropy method (AKA MESA or Burg's method).

 Maximum likelehood entropy estimator for an abitrary base encoding.